HoneyBook: History

 HoneyBook was founded in 2013 by Oz and Naama Alon, along with Dror Shimoni.
 The concept originated while Naama Alon was planning her wedding in Tel Aviv, where she identified a lack of tools to organize event vendors.
+An early beta version of their app was designed to help professional photographers share their photos online.

 The company received its first institutional investment in 2013 from the accelerator UpWest Labs and investor Bobby Lent.
 Shortly after, HoneyBook moved its operations to San Francisco to target the U.S. market network, while maintaining a technology office in Tel Aviv.

-In 2015, HoneyBook raised $22 million in a Series B funding round to expand its services across major U.S. cities and broaden its focus beyond the wedding industry to general service professionals.

-In 2021, HoneyBook raised $155 million in Series D funding, bringing the company’s valuation to $1.1 billion.
-A Series E round later that year brought in $250 million, doubling its valuation to $2.2 billion.
-As of late 2021, the company reported that over $5 billion in business had been processed through its platform.
+By November 2021, the company had raised over $500 million and was valued as a tech unicorn at $2.2 billion.
+At the time, the company reported that over $5 billion in business had been processed through its platform.

-In 2025, HoneyBook introduced artificial intelligence features to assist users in pricing services based on aggregated data from comparable businesses.

 Products

 The HoneyBook platform integrates customer relationship management (CRM), project management and lead tracking, electronic invoicing, digital contracts, scheduling, online payments, and automation tools.
 In 2025, the company added AI-based pricing tools and introduced financing options that offer early access to funds from pending client payments.

-The service is offered on a subscription basis and is accessible via both desktop and mobile applications.

-Operations

-HoneyBook’s is headquartered in San Francisco, with an additional office in Tel Aviv.
-As of March 2024, the company reported over 100,000 users and employed approximately 230 people.
-CEO Oz Alon remains a founding executive.